 Key scenario analysis results are presented in the Report.
-Indirect costs of each cardiovascular conditions were calculated from published research and public data (Table E11).
-Additional results for the societal perspective scenario analyses are presented by incremental cost per outcome gained in Table E12.
-Changes to inputs for Comorbidity X scenarios are presented in Table E13 whereas cost per life year, QALY, and evLY gained results of the Comorbidity X scenarios are presented in Tables E14 and E15, respectively.
-In scenario analyses, we explored how cost effectiveness is impacted by the average BMI prior to initiating treatment and for a population of patients with an equal male to female ratio.
-Cost per life year, QALY, and evLY gained results of the class III obesity scenarios and similar male-female ratio scenario are presented in Tables E16-E18.
+Additional results for the societal perspective scenario analyses are presented by incremental cost per outcome gained in Table E10.
+Changes to inputs for Comorbidity X scenarios are presented in Table E11 whereas cost per life year, QALY, and evLY gained results of the Comorbidity X scenarios are presented in Tables E12, E13, and E14 respectively.